History of Nashville, Tennessee in Timeline

 In 2000, the Tennessee Titans won a division championship.

-In the 2000 presidential election, Tennessean Democrat Al Gore carried Nashville with over 59% of the vote.
+In the 2000 presidential election, Tennessean Democrat Al Gore carried Nashville with over 59% of the vote, although he narrowly lost his home state and the presidency.

-Since 2000, Nashville experienced two urban construction booms, resulting in multiple high-rises being built.
+Since 2000, Nashville has seen two urban construction booms yielding multiple high-rises.

 2001: Nashville Superspeedway Events

-From 2001, Nashville Superspeedway held NASCAR sanctioned events and IndyCar races.
+From 2001, Nashville Superspeedway held NASCAR sanctioned events as well as IndyCar races.

 2002: Titans Division Championship

-In 2002, the Tennessee Titans won a division championship.
+In 2002, the Tennessee Titans won another division championship.

 From 2003, a sliver of southwestern Nashville was located in the 7th District, represented by Republican Marsha Blackburn.

-In the 2004 election, Democrat John Kerry carried Nashville with 55% of the vote.
+In the 2004 election, Democrat John Kerry carried Nashville with 55% of the vote, while George W. Bush won the state by 14 points.

 During the Iraqi election of 2005, Nashville was one of the few international locations where Iraqi expatriates could vote.

-In 2005, the Nashville Sounds won the league championship of the Pacific Coast League.
+In 2005, the Nashville Sounds won the league championship of the Triple-A Pacific Coast League.

-On April 7, 2006, Nashville experienced a severe thunderstorm that brought tornadoes, large hail, flash floods, and damaging wind.
+On April 7, 2006, Nashville experienced a major severe weather event with thunderstorms, potentially bringing tornadoes, large hail, flash floods and damaging winds.

 September 2006: Schermerhorn Symphony Center Opens

-In September 2006, the Schermerhorn Symphony Center opened in Nashville as the home of the Nashville Symphony.
+In September 2006, the Schermerhorn Symphony Center opened in Nashville, serving as the home of the Nashville Symphony.

 On September 18, 2006, Nashville launched a passenger commuter rail system called the Music City Star (now the WeGo Star).